Workers’ Compensation Insurance in Connecticut

 Who needs workers’ comp insurance in Connecticut?

 Employers are not required to cover household employees who work fewer than 26 hours per week.
-All other employees, whether they’re part-time, full-time, or seasonal, must be covered under an employer’s workers’ compensation insurance.
+All other employees, whether they’re part-time, full-time, or seasonal, must be covered under an employer’s workers’ compensation insurance policy.

 If you’re a business owner, member of an LLC, corporate officer, partner in a partnership, sole proprietor, or independent contractor, you’re not required to have workers’ compensation coverage.